DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 ![Its wings are too small to get its fat little body off the ground.][13]

-The argument converter for @DSharpPlus.Entities.DiscordMember is able to parse mentions, usernames, nicknames, and user IDs then look for a matching member within the guild the command was executed from.
+The argument converter for `DiscordMember` is able to parse mentions, usernames, nicknames, and user IDs then look for a matching member within the guild the command was executed from.
 Ain't that neat?

 ## Command Overloads